What Is Negligence?

-Blowouts occur because of a weak spot on the tire causing the air to suddenly release.
+Blowouts occur when a weak spot on the tire allows air to suddenly release.
 This can happen in a matter of seconds and because of the loss of air, the tire is no longer able to support the vehicle.

 The tire bead sits on the wheel of the vehicle and grips the wheel.
 If the bead fails, the driver will lose the ability to steer.

 Although a tire doesn’t actually have a zipper, if the sidewall fails and the tire explodes, the resulting sidewall looks like a zipper.
 This type of failure tends to happen while the tire is being inflated and will hurt the person putting the air in.

 The bottom line is, if a defect caused an injury, victims have the legal right to seek monetary compensation from the responsible party.

 How Does A Victim Determine If A Tire Was At Fault?

 When an auto accident occurs, the police investigate the cause and create an accident report.
 However, depending on how much damage was done to the vehicle and all of the other tires, they may not be able to immediately determine that a tire defect caused the accident.
 That’s why it’s important to contact an attorney as quickly as possible.

 Our firm works closely with specialists who can examine the tire, the car, and the accident scene to determine if a tire defect resulted in the accident.
 Then, we help the victims navigate the process of filing a complaint that can provide them with the compensation they need.

 The compensation obtained through a tire defect lawsuit could completely cover the losses sustained by the plaintiff due to: